zeroluck/docs/sources/admin-guide/installation/centos.md

     `rpm -ivh http://repo.gluu.org/GLUU/centos/6.5/base/x86_64/Packages/GLUU-1.0.5-CE.el6.x86_64.rpm`

-It will take around 10 minutes to complete the installation on a VM that has 2GB of memory and 2 core processor.
+It will take around 10 minutes to complete the installation on a VM that has 2GB of memory and 2 CPU units.

 * We've included a complete chroot environment for this server.
 So, before moving for the configuration, we have to login to chroot.
 * Login to chroot environment with: